Arsenic monophosphide

 Arsenic monophosphide, also called arsenic phosphide, is an inorganic compound with the chemical formula AsP.
 Containing only arsenic and phosphorus, this material is classified as a binary phosphide as well as an interpnictogen.
 Ratios of arsenic to phosphorus are not fixed and can vary.
 Depending on the ratio, the band gap changes.

-Synthesis

-Arsenic monophosphide is synthesized through the reaction of the two pnictogens, arsenic and phosphorus, in a lead melt in sealed silica ampoules.
-The lead is removed by mixture of hydrogen peroxide and glacial acetic acid.

 Structure

 The structure of AsP is a two-dimensional mono layer composed of an equimolar mixture of phosphorus and arsenic.

-Applications

-Arsenic monophosphide is used in pharmaceuticals, preservatives, chemicals, treatments of leukemia, psoriasis, chronic bronchial asthma, and antibiotics.